Syllabus: Fall 2015

 - Prepare for presentation.

 The presentation will be in the afternoon of Friday the 3rd (room TBA).
 Each team will take the stage to show and tell about its project.
 Everyone must have a speaking role.
-You should plan your presentation to showcase your Website, but most importantly to highlight some of the challenges you faced and the lessons you learnt.
+You should plan your presentation to showcase your final product, but most importantly to highlight some of the decisions you made, challenges you faced, and the lessons you learnt.

 Grades are divided as follows: